Robust deep learning-based semantic organ segmentation in hyperspectral images: Materials and methods

 \subsubsection{HSI camera system}

 The \ac{hsi} camera system Tivita\textsuperscript{\textregistered} Tissue (Diaspective Vision GmbH, Am Salzhaff, Germany) was used to acquire the \ac{hsi} data.
 In a push-broom fashion, it captures hyperspectral images with a spectral resolution of approximately \SI{5}{nm} in the spectral range between \SI{500}{nm} and \SI{1000}{nm}, resulting in datacubes with a size of $640\times480\times100$ (width $w$ $\times$ height $h$ $\times$ number of spectral channels $c$).
 The camera system images an area of approximately 20 $\times$ \SI{30}{cm}.
 An imaging distance of about \SI{50}{cm} is ensured through an integrated distance calibration system composed of two light marks that overlap if the distance is correct.
-The image acquisition takes approximately seven seconds.
+The image acquisition takes approximately \varAcquisitionTime.
 In addition to the \ac{hsi} datacubes, the camera system estimates \ac{tpi} that include oxygenation (\ac{sto2}), perfusion (\ac{npi}), water content (\ac{twi}) and hemoglobin content (\ac{thi}) from the \ac{hsi} datacubes.
-Furthermore, reconstructed RGB images based on the \ac{hsi} images are available.
-The underlying calculations are described in \cite{holmer_hyperspectral_2018}. \autoref{fig:rgb_param} shows the reconstructed RGB image and \ac{tpi} associated with an exemplary \ac{hsi} datacube.
-More technical details on the hardware are available in \cite{holmer_hyperspectral_2018, kulcke_compact_2018}.
+Furthermore, RGB images are reconstructed from the \ac{hsi} data by aggregating spectral channels capturing red, green and blue light, respectively.
+The underlying calculations are described in \autocite{holmer_hyperspectral_2018}. \autoref{fig:intro} shows the reconstructed RGB image and \ac{tpi} associated with an exemplary \ac{hsi} datacube.
+More technical details on the hardware are available in \autocite{holmer_hyperspectral_2018, kulcke_compact_2018}.